ProtonMail/pm-srp/README.md

 };
 ```

-where `ClientEphemeral` and `ClientProof` should be sent in the auth request and the `ExpectedServerProof` should be validated against the received `ServerProof`.
+where `clientEphemeral` and `clientProof` should be sent in the auth request and the `expectedServerProof` should be validated against the received `ServerProof`.

 ### getRandomSrpVerifier(data, credentials, [authVersion]);
 where `data` is an object containing the result of the `auth/modulus` call.